risavkarna/blog/ck5294zz401bvmus1p2oskup0.md

 ## Platform

 Our sole product and exclusive service is the work exchange platform and its customer support program respectively.
-We have a foundational infrastructure for a  [contractualist](https://plato.stanford.edu/entries/contractualism/)  service exchange, with or without money, backed by immutable, reliable and publicly verifiable structures such as blockchain and in-memory merkle trees.
+We have a foundational infrastructure for a  [contractualist](https://plato.stanford.edu/entries/contractualism/)  service exchange, with or without money, backed by immutable, reliable and publicly verifiable structures such as blockchain and in-memory merkle DAGs.
 The platform also has formal and socio-technical mechanisms to verify proof of work (PoW) for a given fulfilled contract.
 A verified PoW can be used for adding a new block of data to our blockchain and related persistence systems.

 ## Sales and Delivery